 What can be done about sleep apnea – and how can your dentist play a role?
 The first step is diagnosis.
 Sleep apnea is diagnosed with a “sleep study”.
 An individual with sleep apnea is rarely aware of having difficulty breathing, even upon awakening, and is recognized as a problem by others witnessing the individual during episodes or is suspected because of its effects on the body.
 Symptoms may be present for years without identification, during which time the sufferer may become conditioned to the daytime sleepiness and fatigue associated with significant levels of sleep disturbance.

 Once a breathing problem during sleep has been established, there are two main routes of therapy for mild or moderate sleep apnea.
 The first is Oral Appliance Therapy, to reposition your lower jaw into a forward and downward position, opening up your throat.
-This appliance is custom made for you by Dr. Courey or Dr. Zagami.
+This appliance is custom made for you by Dr. Courey.

 There are several designs from a simple diagnostic one to more sophisticate double jaw design.
-Dr. Courey or Dr. Zagami will determine which would fit you better and restore a restful night’s sleep.
+Dr. Courey will determine which would fit you better and restore a restful night’s sleep.

 Behavioral modifications may also be advised to treat obstructive sleep apnea, after it has been diagnosed.
 Besides losing weight and sleeping on your side and controlling your allergies, a properly designed dental appliance can help you get healthier sleep.
 Your bed partner might get more peaceful sleep as well!